Python125/groceryList/README.md

 # groceryList
-This was a standard to-do list that was changed into a grocery list.
+This was a standard to-do list that was turned into a grocery list.